Gol Zard, Khorramabad

-Gol Zard (گلزرد, also Romanized as Gol-e Zard; also known as Golzard-e Bālā) is a village in Beyranvand-e Shomali Rural District, Bayravand District, Khorramabad County, Lorestan Province, Iran.
-At the 2006 census, its population was 105, in 17 families.
+Gol Zard (گلزرد) (Note: Also romanized as Gol-e Zard; also known as Golzard-e Bālā) is a village in Beyranvand-e Shomali Rural District of Beyranvand District (Note: Formerly Chaghalvandi District) in Khorramabad County, Lorestan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 105 in 17 households.
+The following census in 2011 counted 88 people in 21 households.
+The 2016 census measured the population of the village as 103 people in 26 households.